carstenbauer/SysInfo.jl/README.md

 ## Backend

-As of now, SysInfo.jl is based only on [Hwloc.jl](https://github.com/JuliaParallel/Hwloc.jl).
-In the future, we might add more sources of truth.
+SysInfo.jl uses [Hwloc.jl](https://github.com/JuliaParallel/Hwloc.jl) as the source of truth.
+It also has a `lscpu`-based backend that can be used as a replacement or for consistency checks.